 | The consent you have obtained determines whether you can disclose the data (which data and to whom). | Whether you can disclose data depends on your legal basis for processing the data. |

-If you share personal data and do not require permission from the Danish Data Protection Agency to do so, you must register this disclosure in the AU record, unless you already did so when you registered your research project.
-You must submit a copy of the declaration from the recipient / agreement if you are using research purposes as your legal basis.
-Download a template for a disclosure declaration here.
+If you are going to disclose personal data that does not require a permit from the Danish Data Protection Agency, you must report the disclosure to the record, unless you have already reported it when you registered your research project.
+You must submit a copy of the disclosure declaration/agreement if your legal basis for processing is ‘scientific research purposes’.

-Then you need to complete this form from the Danish Data Protection Agency (in Danish) and send it to fortegnelse@au.dk.
-The Research Data Office will then respond to your enquiry and help you apply for permission.
+If you need a permit, you must fill out the Danish Data Protection Agency's form and send it to fortegnelse@au.dk.
+The Research Data Office will then respond to your enquiry and help you apply for the permit.

 If you make personal data available you share personal data with a data processor (i.e. an external party) who carries out the processing of personal data in accordance with your instructions and for your purpose.